 Stephen Batchelor’s “secular Buddhism” speaks to the mystery and vitality of spiritual life in every form.
 For him, secularism opens to doubt and questioning as a radical basis for spiritual life.
 Above all, he understands Buddhism without transcendent beliefs like “karma” or “reincarnation” to become something urgent to do, not to believe in.

-is a teacher and writer.
-His books include Buddhism Without Beliefs, Confession of a Buddhist Atheist, and The Faith to Doubt.
-His newest book is After Buddhism: Rethinking the Dharma for a Secular Age.
+is a Buddhist teacher and writer with a secular approach.
+His books include After Buddhism: Rethinking the Dharma for a Secular Age, Buddhism Without Beliefs, Confession of a Buddhist Atheist, and The Faith to Doubt.
+His newest book is Secular Buddhism: Imagining the Dharma in an Uncertain World.